NXT TakeOver: XXV: Taped matches

+Preliminary matches

-In the opening match, Matt Riddle faced Roderick Strong.
+The actual event began with Matt Riddle facing Roderick Strong.
 Riddle performed a Cradle Belly to Back Inverted Mat Slam on Strong to win.

-Next, The Undisputed Era (Bobby Fish and Kyle O'Reilly), The Street Profits (Angelo Dawkins and Montez Ford), Oney Lorcan and Danny Burch and The Forgotten Sons (Steve Cutler and Wesley Blake) competed in a Ladder match for the vacant NXT Tag Team Championship.
-Ford retrieved the belts to win the title.
+Next, The Undisputed Era (Bobby Fish and Kyle O'Reilly), The Street Profits (Angelo Dawkins and Montez Ford), Oney Lorcan and Danny Burch, and The Forgotten Sons (Steve Cutler and Wesley Blake) competed in a fatal four-way ladder match for the vacant NXT Tag Team Championship.
+Ford retrieved the belts to win the titles.

 After that, The Velveteen Dream defended the NXT North American Championship against Tyler Breeze.
 Dream performed a Purple Rainmaker on Breeze to retain the title.
-Following the match, the two would earn each other’s respect and take a selfie together.
+Following the match, the two would earn each other's respect and take a selfie together.

 In the penultimate match, Shayna Baszler defended the NXT Women's Championship against Io Shirai.
-Baszler forced Shirai to submit to the Kirifuda Clutch to retain the title.
+During the match, Jessamyn Duke and Marina Shafir appeared, but Candice LeRae attacked both with a kendo stick.
+Shirai attempted a Moonsault, but Baszler avoided it and applied the Kirifuda Clutch, only for Shirai to counter into a pinning combination for a nearfall.
+Shirai attempted another pinning combination, but Baszler kicked out and applied the Kirifuda Clutch again, and Shirai eventually submitted, thus Baszler retained the title.
 After the match, Shirai struck Baszler with a kendo stick and performed a Moonsault on Baszler.
 Shirai then performed a Moonsault with a chair on Baszler.